 The Celtic Colours International Music Festival

 The Celtic Colours International Music Festival is held for nine days every October.
-This unique Cape Breton Island-wide celebration of Celtic culture is held at a time when the region's trees are in full fall splendour, displaying an array of oranges, reds and golds.
+This unique Cape Breton Island-wide celebration of Celtic culture is held at a time when the region's trees are in full fall splendor, displaying an array of oranges, reds, and golds.
 It is the largest festival of its kind in North America.

-Not only will you enjoy the engaging and playful sounds of Celtic music but you will immerse yourself in the hospitality and good humour of Cape Bretoners - a special breed of Canadians as enchanting as their landscape.Continue to 6 of 10 below.
+Not only will you enjoy the engaging and playful sounds of Celtic music, but you will immerse yourself in the hospitality and good humor of Cape Bretoners—a special breed of Canadians as enchanting as their landscape.Continue to 6 of 10 below.

 06 of 10